cowboyrb36-code/healthcare-analytics-project/README.md

 🔍 Project Objectives

-This project answers key healthcare business questions, including:
+This project answers key healthcare business questions:

 Clinical
 Which conditions have the highest abnormal test rates

 Which medications correlate with abnormal results

-Which hospitals show higher abnormal test patterns
+Which hospitals show higher abnormal patterns

-Which conditions lead to the longest length of stay
+Which conditions lead to the longest LOS

 Operational
 Which doctors treat the most patients